sevenfifty777/DCS-foothold-Normandy/documentation/Foothold_Normandy_Player_Guide.md

 **Step 2:** Destroy all launcher units
 - Bomb or strafe launcher vehicles
-- Site will be still active unless fuel destroyed at mission restart (but no more launch possible if launcher was destroyed)
+- Site will be still active unless fuel tank is destroyed at mission restart (but no more launch possible if launcher was destroyed)

 **Step 3:** Destroy fuel tank
 - Usually near launchers